VertigoRay/VertigoRay.github.io/_posts/2019-02-27-powershell-file-exists.md

 `[System]` is the default root type, so things like `[System.String]` can be shortcutted to `[String]`.
 I'll be shortcutting `[System.IO.FileInfo]` to just `[IO.FileInfo]`.

-Using the `[IO.FileInfo]` type is my personal preference when working with files because it give me a ton of information about the file with a single call.
+Using the `[IO.FileInfo]` type is my personal preference when working with files because it gives me a ton of information about the file with a single call.
 Information that I would have to use a host of tools to get, including:

 - `Get-Item`